Cotton Tee Fabrics: Types, GSM, From Basic to Premium T Shirts For Brands

 - Cons: premium price, care sensitivity

-- Important clarity: Supima® is a trademark for American-grown extra-long staple cotton, and products must go through licensed supply routes to use the mark.
+- Clarity: Supima® is a trademark for American-grown extra-long staple cotton.

 - Best for: everyday tees, youthwear, sleepwear